digital-asset/daml/CONTRIBUTING.md

 # Contributing to Daml

-Welcome!
+Welcome and thank you for considering contributing to Daml!
 This page gives a high-level overview of how to contribute to the development of Daml.

+## Where to start from

 There are many ways you can contribute beyond coding.
 For example, you can report problems, clarify [issues](https://github.com/digital-asset/daml/issues), and write documentation.
 If you're completely new to open source development, the [Open Source Guides](https://opensource.guide) is a great place to start.

+For anything apart from very trivial changes (like fixing a typo), we recommend making the core contributors aware of your ideas, so that you can iterate on them together and make sure you are working on something that can move swiftly though its review phase without any hiccup.
+If you already have a clear idea of exactly what you want to work on, [open an issue on GitHub](https://github.com/digital-asset/daml/issues/new/choose) and describe it in detail.
+If you are not 100% sure yet, you can engage with the team on the [Daml forum](https://discuss.daml.com) if you want to have a first, informal chat before opening a ticket.
+Once the ticket is open and a core contributor endorses the design you proposed, your contribution is on its path to be accepted after the normal review process.

 ## Working on the codebase